tomdeforest/tomdeforest.github.io/_posts/2014-06-16-gilbert-lee.markdown

 <p class="lead lead-1">Recently, <a href="http://tanner-labs.com" title="Tanner Labs">Tanner Labs</a> opened up their doors and invited in the public, providing me the perfect opportunity to find the support I need.</p>

 <div class="body body-2">
-    <p>It was so inspiring to see Tanner Labs' spacious office, open to the out-of-doors; eat their delicious catered lunch; and drink in the free-thinking, dynamic vibe flowing in and out with the breeze.
-This is awesome!
-Can I do this for my team?</p>
     <p>I approached <a href="http://gilbertlee.org" title="Gilbert Lee">Gilbert Lee</a> with these questions.
 He is a former employee of the LDS Church (where I work now) and a VP of Digital Design for Tanner Labs.
 I hoped he would have some ideas how I could move toward the kind of success they’re seeing with Tanner Labs.</p>
     <p>Gilbert was very gracious with his time and advice.
 Here are a few simple things that set the stage for the success of his design team.</p>
     <p><strong>1.
 No Meetings in the Morning&nbsp;</strong></p>